atillathec/MDM-Scripts/README.md

 # MDM-Scripts

-All scripts are AAS IS.
+All scripts are AS IS.
 Please do your own testing before use.